Sam-1-0/AI-Medical-Bill-Parser/README.md

 The service operates on a 4-step pipeline as outlined in the project specification:

-OCR & Raw Token Extraction
+Step 1: OCR & Raw Token Extraction

-Amount Normalization
+Step 2: Amount Normalization

-Contextual Classification
+Step 3: Contextual Classification

-Final Structured Output
+Step 4: Final Structured Output